Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_R/install_rstan.rst

     $ module load R/4.0.1
     $ module load jdk

-If you prefer using R in a text console, submit an interactive job with at-least 4GB memory, e.g.
+If you prefer using R in a text console, submit an interactive job with more than 4GB memory, e.g.

 .. code-block:: bash